Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 It stops work that's no longer needed, such as when a user closes a window or navigates away in a user interface while a coroutine is still running.

 You can use cancellation to release resources early and to stop a coroutine from accessing objects past their disposal.
-You can also use it to stop long-running coroutines that perform repeated work, for example:
+You can also use it to stop long-running coroutines that perform repeated work, such as:

-* Sending heartbeats
+* Sending heartbeats.
-* Running scheduled tasks
+* Running scheduled tasks.
-* Updating a state to reflect the newest reading, such as in a clock UI
+* Updating a state to reflect the newest reading, such as in a clock UI.

 Cancellation works through the [`Job`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/) handle, which represents the lifecycle of a coroutine and its parent-child relationships.
 `Job` allows you to check whether the coroutine is active and allows you to cancel it, along with its children, as defined by [structured concurrency](coroutines-basics.md#coroutine-scope-and-structured-concurrency).